7RU7H/CTFs/HackTheBox/Valentine/Valentine-Writeup.md

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 ![ping](Screenshots/ping.png)

-This machine is vulnerable to Heartbleed
+This machine is vulnerable to [Heartbleed](https://heartbleed.com/) and a good tryhackme [room](https://tryhackme.com/room/heartbleed) that demos the vulnerablity and exploit.
 ![nmapvuln](Screenshots/heartbleed-nmap.png)

-Searchsploiting exploit and intial code review and modifications as it is a python2 script that only targets localhost
+Searchsploiting exploit and intial code review and modifications as it is a python2 script that only targets localhost.
 ```bash
 searchsploit heartbleed
 searchsploit -x multiple/remote/32764.py # it's another python2 script